-When police found Jayden's body at All Saints Church in Didcot, Ms Stoodley phoned Thames Valley Police and told them about the conversation, jurors heard.'Scared for myself'
+When police found Jayden's body at All Saints Church in Didcot, Ms Stoodley phoned Thames Valley Police and told them about the conversation, jurors heard.

 The court also heard from Kirsty Penford, who told jurors she had been dating Ben Blakeley for three or four months when she discovered she was pregnant.

 Prosecutor Richard Latham QC asked: "What was his response?" [to the news of the pregnancy].
 "That it wasn't his baby and that I had been cheating on him," she replied.

 She told the jury: "I felt quite upset, obviously very hurt, very scared for myself."

 She told the court about a string of violent incidents, including one when he had accused Ms Penford of lying about where she had been while they were standing at the top of some stairs.